openstack/horizon/docs/source/intro.rst

     -- Frank Lloyd Wright

-Horizon holds several key values at the core of it's design and architecture:
+Horizon holds several key values at the core of its design and architecture:

     * Core Support: Out-of-the-box support for all core OpenStack projects.
     * Extensible: Anyone can add a new component as a "first-class citizen".